PESP-privacy-preserving-social-SDK/PESP/README.md

 - Linux OS/macOS/Windows, preferably Ubuntu 22.04
 LTS, macOS 14 (Apple M1/M2 chips are compatible; compatibility with Windows is untested)
 ### Software Dependencies
 - Android Studio, preferably the latest version v2023.2.1.
-For paperImplementation please use Gradle version 7.2, and for facebook-android-sdk-main please use Gradle version >= 6.7.1 and <7 ("MavenDeployment" is deprecated in newer version) and JDK version 1.8
+For paperImplementation please use Gradle version 7.2, and for facebook-android-sdk-main please use Gradle version >= 6.7.1 and <7 ("MavenDeployment" is deprecated in the newer version) and JDK version 1.8
 - Android emulator/real Android devices, preferably Pixel or other devices with Android version ≥ 13, r16
 - python 3.11
 - numpy ≥ v1.24.3